 Since 2007, Amanda has combined her practice with part-time judicial work.
 She is an Appointed Person, hearing appeals from the UKIPO in trade mark matters.
 Those decisions can be found at https://www.gov.uk/search-trade-mark-decisions.
 She was appointed as a Recorder in October 2010 and as a Deputy Enterprise Judge of the IPEC in 2015.
 She has heard a variety of civil cases as well as cases in the Patents County Court and now the IPEC.
 Her judgments are online at www.bailii.org<http://www.bailii.org

 Amanda also acts as a mediator in a wide variety of disputes.
 She is happy to conduct conferences and mediations and read documents in French.

-e) a diverse range of clients in relation to trade mark, copyright and/or design issues: a luxury goods conglomerate. a manufacturer of industrial machinery, a jeweller, a cosmetic company, a brewer, an energy company, a food manufacturer/importer, fashion designers/retailers and charities,
+Amanda is currently acting for a diverse range of clients in relation to trade mark, copyright and/or design and media issues: a designer of homewares, a jeweller, a cosmetic company, a brewer, a trade association, a manufacturer of photographic supplies, a food manufacturer/importer, and various fashion designers, manufacturers and retailers and charities,

 Lyle & Scott Ltd v American Eagle Outfitters, Inc EWHC 90 (Ch) (20 January 2021): obtaining permission to serve proceedings for breach of contract and passing off upon a US defendant, raising novel points on the Rome II Regulation.